AlexShem/dsfba_2024/projects/description.md

 #### 📄 **Submission Details**

-- **Submission Type:** Link submission via Moodle.
+- **Submission Type:** File and link submission via Moodle.
-- **Submission Format:** Upload your video to Google Drive and submit the **publicly accessible link** as text in the Moodle assignment submission module.
+- **Files to Upload:**
+  - Upload your presentation slides (PDF, HTML, or PowerPoint) to Moodle.
+  - In the text submission box, provide the **publicly accessible Google Drive link** to your video presentation.
 - **Video Requirements:**
-  - Ensure the video is set to be accessible to **anyone with the link**.
+  - The video must be uploaded to Google Drive, set to be accessible to **anyone with the link**.
   - The link should remain active and accessible until **January 31st**.
   - Only one submission per group is required.